...

 English Teachers: Cut the Talk Time and Maximize Student Talking Time

 It’s no secret that student talking time is important in the ESL classroom.
 After all, if the teacher spends a lot of time talking and explaining, then the students will talk less and be bored.
-That’s why it’s crucial for English teachers to minimize their teacher talking time or teacher talk time (TTT) and maximize student talking time or student talk time (STT) instead.
+That’s why English teachers must minimize their teacher talking time or teacher talk time (TTT) and maximize student talking time or student talk time (STT) instead.
 The traditionally accepted ratio of STT to TTT in the EFL/ESL classroom is about 80% – 20% respectively.
 For more advanced classes TTT can go down to 10% and for lower-level classes, the TTT can go up to 30%.
 But this also depends on the lesson type as well.

 For example, let’s consider a class of 24 ESL students.
 If the class time is 60 minutes long, then every minute that the teacher spends talking is a minute that the students aren’t talking.
 So if the teacher talks 10% of the time (6 min), then each student in a pair talk can get 27 minutes of talking.
 If TTT goes to 20% then the SST goes down to 24 minutes.
 If the TTT is 30% of the time then each student in a pair talk gets 21 minutes of STT.
 You see how each minute of TTT cuts into the SST of each student in the EFL/ESL classroom.

 As English teachers, then, our goal should be to reduce the amount of talking we do in class and instead maximize the amount of talking that students are doing.
 This does not mean for teachers to talk less at all costs.
 This means improving the quality of TTT (TTQ).
 This will not only help keep our students engaged, but it will also enable them to develop their language skills more quickly and effectively over time.
-So if you’re looking to cut down on teacher talking time in your own classroom, here are a few tips to help you get started:
+So if you’re looking to cut down on teacher talking time in your classroom, here are a few tips to help you get started:

 1. Plan Ahead

 Before each class, take a few minutes to plan out what you’re going to say and do.
-This will help you be more concise and focused when you’re actually teaching, and it will also free up more time for students to talk.
+This will help you be more concise and focused when you’re teaching, and it will also free up more time for students to talk.

 Encourage students to come prepared